ELF-Lab/OjibweMorph/README.md

 4. Once you're done using the FST, you can exit Foma with:
 `quit` or `exit`

+### Running the Tests
+A call to `make check` will test the generated FST.
+As outlined in the [Test Results](#test-results) section of this README, three sets of tests are run: OPD tests, paradigm tests, and corpus tests.

+The OPD and paradigm tests are conducted using testing infrastructure in FSTmorph, based on [giella-core](https://github.com/giellalt/giella-core).
+Detailed information about the results of the (most recent run of) tests can be found in the generated log files: `FST/opd-test.log` and `FST/paradigm-test.log`.
+A CSV summarizing the results of the tests *over time* is also generated: `FST/opd_noun_test_summary.csv` etc.  In the CSV, each row corresponds to a new run of the tests (though it will not add duplicate rows, i.e., no new rows will get printed if the test results and date have not changed).

+The corpus tests are specific to this FST and are thus not run via FSTmorph -- the relevant code is all in `scripts/` here in OjibweMorph.
+Similarly to the other tests, you can view details about the most recent test results in `FST/corpus_test.txt` and a summary of results over time in `FST/corpus_test_summary.csv`.

 ## About OjibweMorph
 ### Morphological Info